Climate Change Issues

 How do political candidates propose to battle climate change on a local level?

-The BWA Climate Change Committee asked candidates for Monroe County commissioner and local municipal leadership positions – including incumbents – about their ideas on climate change.
+The BWA Climate Action Committee asked candidates for Monroe County commissioner and local municipal leadership positions – including incumbents – about their ideas on climate change.
 (BWA board members and staff who are candidates on the Nov.
 5, 2019, ballot were excluded from participation.)

 Here’s the question posed to candidates earlier this fall: